janbaer/presentations/qa-deployment-with-k8s/qa-deployment-with-k8s.md

 ---

-# How we communicate with Kubernetes
+# How to communicate with Kubernetes

 - Using officially-supported Kubernetes client libraries - [Link](https://kubernetes.io/docs/reference/using-api/client-libraries/)
 - Using REST api directly - [Link](https://kubernetes.io/docs/reference/using-api/api-overview/)
   - Tip: run `kubectl ... -v 8` to see the rest requests for each command
-- Using Rancher api for extended features - [Link](https://rancher.com/docs/rancher/v2.x/en/cluster-admin/projects-and-namespaces/)

 # How services and apps are communicating with each other